mtolly/onyx/haskell/README.md

     replacing the symbol IDs that they originally had.
 Then, even if the song cache is regenerated from scratch, all scores will still be associated with their songs.

+  * GH:WoR song cache generation

+    This is a required step to load more than one custom song into Warriors of Rock.
+The game loads song metadata by finding the highest ID DLC package, and getting all metadata from that.
+Neversoft used this to avoid a lengthy song scan process that some of the Rock Band games had, by including all previous DLC information in each new DLC package that was released.

+    So, to load customs, we create a "cache" file which is just a DLC package containing only metadata and no songs.
+This cache package will have a higher ID than any custom or DLC (the cache ID is set to 2 billion, and customs will be between 1 and 2 billion).
+You must provide all custom songs as well as any WoR-format DLC (GH5 DLC is not necessary).
+Then, simply place this cache package next to your DLC on your storage device.

+    You can also use previous cache files as an input to create new ones, so you don't have to keep around already-processed customs on your computer.